Functionality added or changed:

 The mysql client could misinterpret some character sequences as commands under some circumstances.
 (Bug#45236)

-Use of CONVERT()
+Use of CONVERT() with an empty

-value could cause an
+SET value could cause an

 assertion failure.